2015 Dimapur mob lynching

 The 2015 Dimapur mob lynching was a case of mob lynching that took place in Dimapur, Nagaland, India, on 5 March 2015.
 A mob of about 7000–8000 people broke into a prison, dragged a man detained under accused of rape out of the Dimapur Central Jail, paraded him naked and beat him to death in a case of vigilante justice.

-The incident took place in the backdrop of widespread public anger over rising sexual violence against women in India and a controversy over a ban on the documentary India's Daughter, based on the 2012 Delhi gang rape, and concerns in Nagaland over illegal immigration from Bangladesh.
+The incident took place in the backdrop of widespread public anger and hatred towards non-locals under the garb of sexual violence against women in India and a controversy over a ban on the documentary India's Daughter, based on the 2012 Delhi gang rape, and concerns in Nagaland over illegal immigration from Bangladesh.

 Events

 Alleged rape

 According to the first information report (FIR) filed by the victim, a 20-year-old student of Shri Digamber Jain Girls' College, was raped in Hotel De Oriental Dream in Dimapur on 23 February 2015.
 The accused Farid Khan and his accomplice Nikavi, alias Ngukav forcibly assaulted her and intoxicated her.
 Then Farid Khan had allegedly raped her multiple times.
 The accused and his accomplice were arrested on 25 February 2015 for rape and assault, and were lodged in Dimapur Central Jail.
 They had been charged under Indian Penal Code sections 476, 344 and 363.

 The rape victim later in an interview claimed that she had been given by the accused to remain silent about the incident.
 She said that the man was known to her as her neighbor and his wife belonged to the same village as her.
 She also said that she was lured into a car by a friend, who then left.
 The man then intoxicated her and raped her several times.
 She later reported it to the police and handed over the money.
 The accused Farid Khan told Nagaland Police in his interrogation that he had consensual sex with her for which he had given her money.